lautenberger/elmfire/docs/validation.rst

    ...

-In this example a list of 60 fires for which perimeter data are available is written tos stdout, but the list of available fires was truncated at the first six (sorted alphabetically).
+In this example a list of 60 fires for which perimeter data are available is written to stdout, but the list of available fires was truncated at the first six (sorted alphabetically).
 Available timestamps can be obtained by specifying the ``--firename`` argument to correspond to one of the available fire names along with ``--list='timestamps'``.